Ao Tanaka: Leeds United

 On 30 August 2024, Tanaka signed for EFL Championship club Leeds United on a four-year deal.
 By November 2024 he had become a key player for the team, being described as "undroppable".
 He scored his first goal for The Whites in a 3–3 league tie on 4 January 2025 at Hull.
-That goal against The Tigers was voted 2024-25 Leeds United Goal of the Season.
+That goal against The Tigers was voted 2024–25 Leeds United Goal of the Season.

-On 3 May 2025, Tanaka won the 2024-25 EFL Championship title following a 2–1 win over Plymouth Argyle at Home Park.
-Tanaka scored five league goals during the 2024-25 Leeds United season, which was joint-eighth (with Pascal Struijk) on the squad, and he played a big part in Leeds getting promoted back to the Premier League since relegation in May 2023.
+On 3 May 2025, Tanaka won the 2024–25 EFL Championship title following a 2–1 win over Plymouth Argyle at Home Park.
+Tanaka scored five league goals during the 2024–25 Leeds United season, which was joint-eighth (with Pascal Struijk) on the squad, and he played a big part in Leeds getting promoted back to the Premier League since relegation in May 2023.
 He was also voted Leeds United Players' Player of the Year for the 2024–25 season by his teammates.
-Tanaka was also named to the 2024-25 EFL Championship Team of the Season, along with his teammates Dan James and Jayden Bogle.
+Tanaka was also named to the 2024–25 EFL Championship Team of the Season, along with his teammates Dan James and Jayden Bogle.

-Tanaka made his long-awaited Premier League debut on 18 August 2025, starting in midfield as Leeds United beat Everton 1–0 in their opening game of the 2025–26 Leeds United F.C. season.
+Tanaka made his Premier League debut on 18 August 2025, starting in midfield as Leeds United beat Everton 1–0 in their opening game of the 2025–26 season.
+On 3 December 2025, Tanaka scored a long range strike beating Chelsea goalkeeper Robert Sanchez; Leeds went on to win 3–1.
+Tanaka scored a second goal in as many games on 6 December 2025 from a corner in the sixth minute of second-half stoppage time to equalize for Leeds United in a 3–3 draw with Liverpool.